 Liddington Castle in Wiltshire was one of the earliest hill forts in Britain, sometimes cited as the location of the fifth century Battle of Mount Badon, it is situated on a commanding high position close to The Ridgeway.
 The earthworks consist of an oval bank of timber and earth fronted by a ditch, with entrances on the east and west sides.
 A palisade of wooden posts may have lined the top of the bank.

-The skeletons were discovered in a section of ditch around the fort.
-The fort's stone wall had been broken up and the rubble used to fill the 400 metre perimeter ditch, where the skeletons were found.
-Their attackers then toppled a thirteen foot high limestone wall over their bodies, covering the mass grave with rocks and soil.
+The skeletons were discovered in a section of a ditch around the fort.
+The fort's stone wall had been broken up and the rubble used to fill the 400-metre perimeter ditch, where the skeletons were found.
+Their attackers then toppled a thirteen-foot high limestone wall over their bodies, covering the mass grave with rocks and soil.
 Animal bones, also buried in the ditch, suggest the fort's inhabitants kept cattle, sheep and pigs.

 Dr Clive Waddington, who directed the two-year dig for Archaeological Research Services, commented "In recent years there has become an almost accepted assumption that warfare in the British Iron Age is largely invisible.
 Hill forts have been seen as displays of power, prestige and status rather than places with a serious military purpose".
 He added "For the people living at Fin Cop the hurriedly constructed fort was evidently intended as a defensive work in response to a very real threat".